At last we can add a geometry or surface shader to an Entity in your RealityKit scene with the release of RealityKit 2! Coming with iOS 15/macOS 12.

 // Fetch the default metal library

-let mtlLibrary = MTLCreateSystemDefaultDevice()!.makeDefaultLibrary()!
+let mtlLibrary = MTLCreateSystemDefaultDevice()!.makeDefaultLibrary()!let geometryShader = CustomMaterial.GeometryModifier(

 named: "waveMotion", in: mtlLibrary